pmd/pmd/docs/pages/pmd/userdocs/extending/metrics_howto.md

 method declaration), and type declaration nodes (class, interface, enum, and annotation declarations).
 A metric object in the framework can only handle either types or operations, but not both.

 PMD ships with a library of already implemented metrics.
-These metrics are referenced by `MetricKey` objects, which are listed in two public enums: `JavaClassMetricKey` and `JavaOperationMetricKey`.
+These metrics are referenced by {% jdoc @.<<.<<.metrics.MetricKey %} objects, which are listed in two public enums: {% jdoc @.api.JavaClassMetricKey %} and {% jdoc @.api.JavaOperationMetricKey %}.
 Metric keys wrap a metric, and know which type of node their metric can be computed on.
 That way, you cannot compute an operation metric on a class declaration node.
 Metrics that can be computed on both operation and type declarations (e.g. NCSS) have one metric key in each enum.